Gennady Rozhdestvensky: Orchestra tenures

 With the USSR Ministry of Culture Symphony Orchestra he recorded all the symphonies of Dmitri Shostakovich, Alexander Glazunov, Anton Bruckner, Alfred Schnittke, and Arthur Honegger.
 He also performed all the symphonies of Ralph Vaughan Williams in Leningrad in the late 1980s.
-Those have been released, by the Melodiya label, in a complete CD box set in April 2014.
+Those were released by the Melodiya label in a complete box set in 2014.

 He conducted many of the world's greatest orchestras, including the Berlin Philharmonic, the Royal Concertgebouw Orchestra, the Boston Symphony Orchestra, the Chicago Symphony Orchestra, the Cleveland Orchestra, the Israel Philharmonic Orchestra, and the London Symphony Orchestra.